clojure/clojurescript/README.md

 ## Questions, Feedback? ##

 Please point all of your questions and feedback [here](http://groups.google.com/group/clojure).
+The Jira bug/feature tracking application is located at <http://dev.clojure.org/jira/browse/CLJS>.

 ## Developers Welcome ##